ileuskov/React_Todo_App/README.md

 Hello there!
-This is a small React.js project I was able to code during the Ninja's React for beginners course
+This is a small React.js project I was able to code during the Ninja's React for beginners course.

-This is an important step for me as I am trying to get into the back end basics.
-I decided to learn Node.js since it's quite a popular back end JS environment and it was a good way to upgrade my JS skills as well
+Now I know that this a pretty complicated project for a beginner.
+Besides I didn't code a lot of code myself as many files were just dowloaded from a default React app creation.

+My main goal here was to understand the MVC model and to work with 3 files really: App.js, AppTodo.js and Todos.js.
+The main functionality is adding and deleting Todos from the dynamic html list.
+Similar to Node.js Todo App I handle the add the delete requests via separate files (AddTodo.js and Todos.js) that take care of the Todo array.
+Those files are then exported to the App.js where they are used to display the todo list dynamically.

 The app is made with:
 1) HTML,
 2) CSS,
 3) JS,
-4) Node.js
+4) Node.js,
-5) React.js
+5) and React.js
-6)

-The main function of this Todo list app is that instead of just removing or adding a Todo in a li part of the list, it handles the get, post and delete  requests via the Node.js and express.
-It can add a new Todo by typing it and hitting enter or "Add a Todo" and delete a Todo by clicking on it.
+To start the app you need to have the Node.js.
+In the terminal just type "npm start" and get to your localhost.
+The app should be working there.

 The page is fully responsive and can be read comfortably from any screen.
 Please let me know if I have made any mistakes or my code could be refactored in a more efficient way.
 Thanks in advance!